Home Wellbeing of Women Logo

 Why do people call it a 'smear test'?

-The term 'smear test' comes from the older method where a stick was used to collect cells which were smeared onto a plate for lab analysis.
-Nowadays, a brush is used, but the name persisted.
-The test involves collecting a few cells from your cervix, which are then examined in detail at a lab.
+Sometimes cervical screening is referred to as a ‘smear test’.
+This comes from the older method of screening where a stick was used to collect cells, which were then smeared onto a plate for lab analysis.
+Nowadays, a brush is used, but the name is still sometimes used.

 1. You'll be asked if you're comfortable and if you have any questions.

-5. A small brush is used to collect cells from your cervix.
+5. They will insert a small, soft brush and collect cells from your cervix.

-6. The speculum is removed and the test is complete.
+6. The brush and speculum are removed, and the test is finished.

 You might experience slight bleeding afterwards, which is normal.
-It's a good idea to bring a sanitary pad with you.
+You may want to bring a sanitary pad with you or wear period knickers.

 What if I find the test painful?

-If you are in the menopausal or perimenopausal stages, you could have vaginal atrophy.
-Your healthcare professional can prescribe topical vaginal oestrogen as a pessary or a cream at least three weeks prior to the smear test.
+If you are in the menopausal or perimenopausal stages, you could have vaginal atrophy (thinning and drying of the vagina).
+Your healthcare professional can prescribe topical vaginal oestrogen (applied directly to the vagina) as a pessary (removal device that is inserted into the vagina) or a cream at least three weeks prior to the smear test.
 This is then stopped two days before the test.

-If it hurts or you are worried, let your clinician know so they can find out why and help you.
+If it hurts or you are worried, let the person doing the test know so they can help.
 They’re used to this and can guide you through it.
-There are different sizes of speculum available, too, to make things more comfortable.

 Can I go to a cervical screening on my period?